-Table 6.
-Employment by Industry, Town of Guilderland

-Industry Percent

-Total, Government 19.8%

-Professional and Business Services 17.5%

-Retail Trade 13.6%

-Health Care and Social Assistance 13.6%

-Leisure and Hospitality 9.1%

-Financial Activities 5.9%

-Wholesale Trade 5.4%

-Personal and Repair Services 3.5%

-Construction 3.1%

-Educational Services (Private) 2.4%

-Transportation and Warehousing 2.0%

-Information 1.9%

-Manufacturing 1.9%

-All Other Industries 0.4%

-Source: U.S. Census Bureau, OnTheMap Application and
+Approximately 14% of the Table 6.
+Employment by Industry, Town of Guilderland jobs based in Guilderland are held by Town residents.
+Most Industry Percent workers that commute to the Total, Government 19.8% Town live elsewhere in the Professional and Business Services 17.5% Albany-Schenectady-Troy Retail Trade 13.6% MSA, which has ramifications Health Care and Social Assistance 13.6% for congestion within the Leisure and Hospitality 9.1% Guilderland transportation Financial Activities 5.9% network.
+More than 27% of Wholesale Trade 5.4% the jobs are held by Personal and Repair Services 3.5% individuals who reside in Construction 3.1% other Albany County Educational Services (Private) 2.4% communities; Schenectady Transportation and Warehousing 2.0% County residents account for Information 1.9% 13.9% of the employment in Guilderland, while Saratoga County residents account for 10.6%.
+Manufacturing 1.9% All Other Industries 0.4% Source: U.S. Census Bureau, OnTheMap Application and LEHD Origin-Destination Employment Statistics.
+Data is as of 2020, the latest available.